Alex Verdugo Player Props: Red Sox vs. Brewers

 Alex Verdugo At The Plate

+- Verdugo has an OPS of .931, fueled by an OBP of .407 to go with a slugging percentage of .524.
+All three of those stats are tops among Boston hitters this season.

-- Among qualifying hitters in MLB action, his batting average ranks 12th, his on-base percentage ranks 22nd, and he is 56th in the league in slugging.
+- Among the qualifying hitters, he ranks 12th in batting average, while his on-base percentage ranks 20th and he is 28th in slugging.

-- In 20 games played this year, he has gone deep in two of them.
+- Looking at the 21 games he has played this year, he's homered in three of them (14.3%), and in 3.3% of his trips to the plate.

-- Verdugo has driven in a run in six games this year (30.0%), including two games with multiple runs batted in.
+- Verdugo has driven in a run in seven games this season (33.3%), including three games with more than one RBI (14.3%).

-- In 13 of 20 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 66.7% of his games this year, with more than one run scored in 14.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.